 How does it work?
 When we are stuck, wanting to reflect on life, uncertain of the future, or even looking to make a big decision, we can find insight by reflecting on the qualities and questions that represent each of the five seasons.
 Reflecting on each season will allow you to come full circle, revealing new possibilities and epiphanies, and leaving you feeling whole.

 Getting Started Start by identifying something you’d like to explore.
 You can use the circle to reflect on any aspect of your life, whether that is an area where you seek guidance, a milestone in your life, or a loved one you want to honor.
 Pick 1 question from each of the five seasons that resonates with you.
-Begin with a question from Summer (Fire), then move on to Late Summer (Earth), then Autumn (Metal), and so on, until you arrive again at Summer.
+Begin with a question from Summer, then move on to Late Summer, then Autumn, and so on, until you arrive again at Summer.
 Observe how your body feels as you move from one season to the other (does it change?).
 Observe what new feelings arise in your body (lightness in your head, pressure in your chest?).

 In Summer, the sun sits highest in the sky and all around things are growing and ripening.
 The heat and light of Summer allow Nature to mature.
 The warmth of the sun burns inside us like the radiant glow of a campfire.
 Fire illuminates and permeates everything bringing passion and joy to our life, but too much fire will burn out and leave us scorched.